Uniform bounds for the number of rational points on hyperelliptic curves of small Mordell-Weil rank: Combinatorics of arithmetic graphs

 Summarizing the discussion above, we have shown: \begin{proposition} Let $C$ be a smooth projective geometrically integral curve over~$k$ of genus~$g$.
-Then there is a number $0 \le t \le g$ such that $C(k)$ can be written as a disjoint union of at most $(5q+2) (g-1) - 3 q (t-1)$ open (residue) disks and at most $2g - 3 + t$ open (residue) annuli. \end{proposition}
+Then there is a number $0 \le t \le g$ such that $C(k)$ can be written as a disjoint union of the sets of $k$-points of at most $(5q+2) (g-1) - 3 q (t-1)$ open disks and at most $2(g-1) + (t-1)$ open annuli in~$C$. \end{proposition}

 Let $C_D(k)$ be the union of the disks and $C_A(k)$ the union of the annuli in this partition.